Lt. Susan Cokerscoker@knoxvilletn.gov

 CALEA’s Public Safety Training Academy Accreditation Program began in 2002.
 Its purpose is to promote superior public safety training services and recognize professional excellence.
 The program’s standards are derived from the best practices of professional public safety training academies, and do not conflict with any organizations that are recognized training authorities.
 The program’s standards cover nine topic areas: (1) credentialing; (2) organization; (3) direction and authority; (4) human resources; (5) recruitment, selection, employment, and promotion; (6) instructional systems; (7) training administration; (8) instructors; and (9) students.

 The Knoxville Police Department completed the initial accreditation process in November 1992, and has been re-accredited successfully in November 1997, December 2000, November 2003, and again in November 2006.
 The department received its sixth accreditation award in November 2009, as well as being selected as a CALEA Flagship agency during the 2009 assessment for demonstrated success in the accreditation process.
 The police department was also the recipient of CALEA’s Meritorious Award for achieving 15 continuous years of CALEA accreditation.
-The police department last received Gold Standard Advanced Accreditation with Excellence in November 2012.
+In November 2012 the police department received Gold Standard Advanced Accreditation with Excellence and again in November 2015.

 Through the accreditation process, the Knoxville Police Department maintains external independent verification of its policing excellence.
 The Knox County Emergency Communications District received its communications accreditation award in November 2002.
 The District has since received subsequent awards, most recently its fifth award in March 2015.